oblinger/HookAnchorApp/AT/@Sports Visio/@Jason Syversen.md

-### n2023-01-04  Equity Calculations & Negotiation Summary
+### n2023-01-04  Equity Calculations & Negotiation Summary over the last months

 **8/25  JASON'S VERBAL "SHOT ACROSS THE BOW"**
 $350K total comp.
 You can split it anyway you like it.  e. g.